 Popular with tourists, pedestrians, cyclists, and more, the walk extends for 4km (return) and is perfect for anyone with young children or dogs.
 Don’t forget to look to your left as you might also catch the dragon boaters doing their morning training sessions – it’s quite an impressive sight!

-The next time you reserve your accommodation in Sydney’s CBD, why not start your morning with a brisk stroll to get your blood pumping?
-With suites available on Kent Street, Pitt Street, World Tower and Campbell Street, premium accommodation is just a phone call away.
+The next time you reserve your suite in Sydney’s CBD, why not start your morning with a brisk stroll to get your blood pumping?
+With suites available at Kent Street, World Tower and Campbell Street, premium accommodation is just one click away.